ucsc-cgp/cloud-billing-report/aws/README.md

 will deposit `report.html` in `aws/`, where you can open it in your browser or send it with `sendmail` or something like that.

+You can generate a report for a past date by setting both the `REPORT_DATE` and the `REPORT_CUR_GZ_PATH` environment variables.
+This process is a little finicky; because AWS CUR does not store a record of assembly IDs for past dates, the best way to get the `REPORT_CUR_GZ_PATH` is to look at the mtime of reports in S3.

 ### Known issues

 If AWS is refusing your requests with a 403 error and you know that your keys